schrist81/BasicPropertyAnalyzer/README.md

 * Copy the column B to your analysis excel sheet
 * Copy the capacitance from pClamp to row 9
 * Make sure that
-  * the spike count worked correctly
+  * the spike count worked correctly (especially a problem at high depolarization in immature cells)
-  * Check that the input resistance was calculated from a quiet period
+  * the input resistance was calculated from a quiet period
-  * Check that RMP was calculated from a quiet period
+  * the RMP was calculated from a quiet period

 * Insert the iAP code in lines 18 to 24.